Alex Taite: Deep River - The Flow of Negro Spirituals Through Time

 Elana Brutman, Cretan lyra with sympathetic strings

-Elana has dedicated the last several years of her life to the intensive study of the lyra with sympathetic strings, an instrument which is based on the Cretan lyra and incorporates elements of Byzantine lyra and Indian sarangi.
-She has spent the last five summers traveling to Greece to study at Labyrinth, Ross Daly’s center for modal music instruction and practice, where she has studied with Kelly Thoma and many other master musicians from Greece, Turkey, and Iran.
+Elana has dedicated the last decade of her life to the intensive study of the lyra with sympathetic strings, an instrument which is based on the Cretan lyra and incorporates elements of Byzantine lyra and Indian sarangi.

 Joshua Mellinger, frame drum, darabuka, tonbak